packetprep/coding-questions/README.md

 2. Find the second smallest,largest number in the array

-Written with lots of love & passion for programming...
+Written with lots of love & passion for programming...<br>
-Do give your valuable feedback...
+Do give your valuable feedback... <br>
-Together we can make this repository awesome :)
+Together we can make this repository awesome :thumbsup:

 ================================================================